Cash flow management guide: apps, payments, forecasts

 "When technology is implemented correctly, it makes everything easy," Jay says.
 "I can pull a report in a few seconds and give the team instant visibility over the numbers.
 If a coach wants to know what they have available, I can say: here's what's in your pot."

 Customisable reports show what's coming up in weeks or months, so the club knows what they can spend today and for the rest of the season.
+With the right apps and integrations handling admin and providing reliable data, Bedford Park Rangers now manages cash flow confidently across all 23 teams.

 Read the full Bedford Park Rangers story or explore more resources on the cash flow content hub.

-Take control of your cash flow today
+Take control of your cash flow with the right tools

 Managing your cash flow doesn't have to be complicated.
 With the right tools and strategies, you can see exactly where your money is, get paid faster, and make confident financial decisions.

 Xero brings your bank feeds, invoicing, payments, and forecasting into one place.
-This gives you complete visibility and control over your cash position.
+This gives you complete, real-time visibility and control over your cash position.
+Get one month free and see how Xero helps thousands of UK small businesses stay on top of their finances.

 FAQs on cash flow management